Skip to content

 The goal is coverage, not vanity: set them outward so cars move smoothly from your rear-view mirror into your side mirror, then into your peripheral vision with minimal blind-spot “disappearing act.”

-- Rear-view mirror: center it so you see straight out the back window.
+Center it so you can see straight out the back window.
+Simple, direct, efficient.
+Very Starfleet.

-- Side mirrors: set them outward so you only see a tiny sliver of your own car (or none at all).
-This widens your view and reduces overlap with the rear-view mirror.
+Aim them outward so you see only a tiny sliver of your own vehicle, or none at all.
+This widens your field of view and reduces overlap with the rear-view mirror.
+Your mirrors are there to show you traffic, not to admire your own door handles with great emotional intensity.

 🎥 Video walkthrough